stevenbraham/runescape-profile-page/readme.md

 If you want to create your own minified version for production, exectute `grunt dist`.

 # License

+I have bought the icons used in the live demo, therefore they are not included in this git repo.

 This project uses the *Attribution-NonCommercial 4.0 International* license.
 Which means you are not allowed to use my code for commercial usage and if you use my code, I would like to be credited ;)

 [![CC-BY-NCC](https://licensebuttons.net/l/by-nc/4.0/88x31.png)](https://creativecommons.org/licenses/by-nc/4.0/)